 return adatas

 This is an example of the output from the code above, where one identify and remove the “islands” of cells that are not connected to the main regions of cells.
-This image is not related to the Visium HD dataset for this tutorial, and is simply an example of how this can be used to remove isolated islands of cells that don’t meed certain criteria.
+This image is not related to the Visium HD dataset for this tutorial, and is simply an example of how this can be used to remove isolated islands of cells that don’t meet certain criteria.

 We’ll use Novae